All Episodes

 How does he not know what's going on?

-So last night after the press conference, and I want you to hear the shock in this guy's voice.
+So last night after the press conference, and I want you to hear the shock in this guy's voice, Drew Griffin interviewed the medical director of the Phoenix VA post-deployment clinic.

-This is what the well, this this is the conversation took place.
+During this discussion about wait lines for veterans to receive treatment, this is what the, well, this is the conversation took place.

 Yes, or longer.